shashwatanand29/Chatbot-Using-Python/README.md

 By combining the capabilities of NLTK and Keras, we created an intelligent chatbot that could understand natural language inputs, process them using machine-learning techniques, and provide human-like responses.
 This project demonstrated the power of NLP and deep learning in building conversational agents and showcased the versatility of Python for AI development,

-This Project is made by
+This Project is made by the students of Bharati Vidyapeeth College of Engineering, Pune, India.

 Shashwat